Evolutionary-Intelligence/Biological-Evolution/README.md

 * Arjan G, J., Visser, M.D., Zeyl, C.W., Gerrish, P.J., Blanchard, J.L. and Lenski, R.E., 1999.
 Diminishing returns from mutation supply rate in asexual populations.
 Science, 283(5400), pp.404-406.
 * Dickinson, W.J. and Seger, J., 1999.
 Cause and effect in evolution.
 Nature, 399(6731), pp.30-30.
 * Rosenberg, S.M., Thulin, C. and Harris, R.S., 1998.
 Transient and heritable mutators in adaptive evolution in the lab and in nature.
 Genetics, 148(4), pp.1559-1566.
+* Smith, J.M. and Szathmary, E., 1997.
+The major transitions in evolution.
+OUP Oxford.
 * Szathmáry, E. and Smith, J.M., 1995.
 The major evolutionary transitions.
 Nature, 374(6519), pp.227-232.
 * Hinton, G.E. and Nowlan, S.J., 1987.
 How learning can guide evolution.
 Complex Systems, 1(3), pp.495-502.
 * Mayr, E., 1961.
 Cause and effect in biology: Kinds of causes, predictability, and teleology are viewed by a practicing biologist.
 Science, 134(3489), pp.1501-1506.